West Virginia

 - Only use the Hope Scholarship for qualifying expenses

-- Allow the student to participate in enrichment activities such as organized athletics, art, music and literature
+- Allow the student to participate in enrichment activities such as organized athletics, art, music, and literature

-- Accreditation Requirement: Register with state
+- Accreditation/Approval: Register with state or county

-- Background checks for teachers
+- Employment Standards: Background checks for teachers and staff

 Legal History